fade2black/rasa_core/README.md

 puts "Bot says: #{resp[:body].first.text}"
 # => Bot says: Sure.
 I'd be happy to.
 What's up?
 ```
 We can also interact with Rasa Core from a Ruby-On-Rails application.
-The following screenshots are from a simple RoR application for sending to and receiving from a core server.
+The following screenshots are from a simple RoR application for sending to and receiving messages from a core server.

 ![screen shot 2019-02-14 at 9 27 25 pm](https://user-images.githubusercontent.com/4416458/52801297-61304f00-309f-11e9-8b6e-5491e1f6e825.png)